bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 ---
-title: 10 Steps to Create a BowTied Animal
+title: 10 Steps to Join the BowTied Jungle
 date: "2021-07-24T22:12:03.284Z"
 description: "The BowTied Chukar is joining the jungle!
-Here are the 10 steps we took to create BowTied Chukar with strong privacy and security options."
+Here are the 10 steps we took to join the BowTied Jungle with strong privacy and security options."
 keywords: "bowtied, anon, avatar, privacy"
 ---
 **Welcome avatar!**.
-The BowTied Chukar is joining the jungle.
+The BowTied Chukar is joining the BowTied Jungle.
 We're going to be writing about web development, Bitcoin, privacy, and our journey learning how to sell online.
-Here are the 10 steps we took to create BowTied Chukar with strong privacy and security options.
+Here are 10 steps to join the BowTied Jungle with strong privacy and security options.

 ### 1. Check Twitter availability

 Check to make sure your favorite BowTied animal is available on [Twitter](https://twitter.com).
+You can also check out the [BowTied Jungle directory](https://bowtiedbaboon.com/bow-tied-directory/).

 ### 2. Sign up for ProtonMail